-My daughter had sent me a link a while back for making stuffing into balls.
+Stuffing Balls?
+My daughter had sent me a link a while back for making cornbread stuffing into balls for the upcoming holiday.
 I had never heard of them.
-Browsing online, I found many people do this.
+I went online and browsed for the stuffing balls.
+I found many people do this.
 Southerners deep-fry them! yum!
 Anyway… I looked at the recipe my daughter sent.
 Yeah.
 Bleh.
-It was for low-fat stuffing for dieters, meaning they do not know that the lower the fat you ingest, the fatter you become, on top of lacking flavor to your food.
+It was for low-fat stuffing for dieters.
+One may as well use boxed stuffing.

 Once out of the oven, my husband and I shared a ball.
 Oh my… They are good.
 The balls are in the freezer, ready to warm when needed.
 While making these, my daughter and I talked back and forth.
 While I was making them, my husband started making male-humor ball jokes.
 My son-in-law side-busted and joined in.
 I love men.
 There is nothing like laughing while cooking.
 For those who just puckered up, no apologies.
 I am a Being of Light who loves laughter and humor, even if slightly crude.

 This is a “two day” recipe.
 You make the breads the day before, then put the stuffing together the following day after letting the breads sit out overnight to get stale-ish and dry.
 As usual, all of my ingredients are organic/gmo-free.

 I must admit I make the stuffing balls and then freeze them for other meals.
 They are not just for the holidays.
 I love them with pork meals.

 makes about 30 balls

 1 lb bread, cut into 1/2″ cubes (I use a loaf of my homemade bread)

 1 lb cornbread*, cut into 1/2″ cubes